lacomaofficial/Hedge-Fund-Apps/README.md

 - **Time series forecasting** for predicting stock price movements with machine learning techniques.
 - **Global market comparisons** to assess how the U.S. market interacts with international economies.

-### How to Use

-1. Clone the repository to your local machine using `git clone <repository_url>`.
-2. Install the required dependencies with `pip install -r requirements.txt`.
-3. Run the specific app you need by executing `python app_name.py`.
-4. Refer to each app’s individual README for further instructions on how to use the features and models.

-### Contributing

-Contributions are welcome!
-If you’d like to contribute to these stock market analysis tools, feel free to fork the repository, open an issue, or submit a pull request.
-Any improvements to the functionality or addition of new features are greatly appreciated.

 ### License

 This project is licensed under the MIT License.